 California Board Company (CBC) 10’6” Classic Foam Paddle Board SUP – Lightweight Paddleboard for Teens and Kids

 Includes: Board, tri fin system, adjustable paddle, surf leash, camera mount and roof rack.

-It appears to be a great all-around board, but, you have to be a bit more careful with this board than you would be with a board made out of PVC or fiberglass, as it is essentially made out of foam, so it is not as durable as other paddleboards out there.
+It appears to be a best all-around board, but, you have to be a bit more careful with this board than you would be with a board made out of PVC or fiberglass, as it is essentially made out of foam, so it is not as durable as other paddle boards out there.

 Rocks and big impacts to the board can cause a substantial amount of damage.
 All around, if you are looking for a board with a practical design and a good weight limit that could hold 2-3 kids, this may be the board for you.
 It comes with everything that you need to get started.